-- Failure to complete the PTA program within 150% of the normal time frame: five terms or 80 weeks. - Unprofessional conduct in the clinical area, including but not limited to unsafe clinical practice. - Failure to comply with the rules and regulations of the PTA program, Carrington College, or an affiliating agency. - Failure to comply with professional behavior as outlined in the Carrington College Student Handbook or PTA program handbook. - The final decision for dismissal will be made by the Program Director after consultation with the faculty. - A course grade can only be assigned once the completed Skills Competency Checklist has been submitted and all practical examinations and competency testing has been successfully passed. - Students must achieve a grade of pass in each clinical course in order to progress to the next clinical course .
-The Director of Clinical Education (DCE) is responsible for grading all clinical education courses). - Demonstrates an ability to consistently meet academic and professional standards. - Students who fail a course may not be able to progress in the program, and seat and class availability may vary.
+- Failure to complete the PTA program within 150% of the normal time frame: five terms or 80 weeks. - Unprofessional conduct in the clinical area, including but not limited to unsafe clinical practice. - Failure to comply with the rules and regulations of the PTA program, Carrington College, or an affiliating agency. - Failure to comply with professional behavior as outlined in the Carrington College Student Handbook or PTA program handbook. - The final decision for dismissal will be made by the Program Director after consultation with the faculty. - A course grade can only be assigned once the completed Skills Competency Checklist has been submitted and all practical examinations and competency testing has been successfully passed. - Students must achieve a Pass grade for Clinical Education I in order to progress to Clinical Education II and a Pass Grade in Clinical Education II in order to progress to Clinical Education III. - The Academic Coordinator of Clinical Education (ACCE) or Director of Clinical Education (DCE) is responsible for grading all clinical education courses). - Demonstrates an ability to consistently meet academic and professional standards. - Students who fail a course may not be able to progress in the program, and seat and class availability may vary.